vfinn/FactorioScenarioMultiplayerSpawn/README.md

 0.17 and 0.16 have final stable versions that will no longer be maintained.

 ## Status
-Latest 2.1.X version is mostly stable and playable on Factorio V2.0.X
+Latest 2.1.X version is stable and playable on Factorio V2.0.X with and without Space Age.
-Currently working on adding support for the new Space Age planets.
-Will be removing many of the soft-mod features and other feature creep things for the first version.
+Please read the info on the mod page to understand the unresolved/unsolvable issues!

 ## Credit
 Thanks to https://github.com/vfinn (JustGoFly) and many others for their assistance!